okazepis/flaskr/README.txt

 A secure  web application using flask

 PS1
-You have to add public and private key!
+You have to add certificates for https.
 PS2
-For OTP you have to add your email and your password which is responsible for sending passowrds!
+For OTP you have to add a email and its password which is responsible for sending passowrds to clients